Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 ## Randomized Basic with Multiple Answers

-This is just 2/3/n cards in one card.
-You may be wondering, "Why not just *actually* make several cards?".
+This is just 2/3/n notes in one.
+You may be wondering, "Why not just *actually* make several notes?".
 For the most part that's true, but there is (at least) one situation where this is useful: practicing math concepts.

 ![RandomBasic with MA](https://github.com/user-attachments/assets/57269c25-e82f-4e2c-a733-f631871836d4)

 ![image](https://github.com/user-attachments/assets/902bc3d9-5411-4ca5-b39d-16ff225e1a3e)

-You could make 3 separate cards, but then you would have 3 cards for the same concept, which is less efficient.
+You could make 3 separate notes, but then you would have 3 notes (and cards) for the same concept, which is less efficient.

 Here's a little diagram to help you understand the difference between this and Randomized Basic.